katkopera/tkosciol.github.io/associate_sonata.md

 ## The group

-We are a young Bioinformatics group rallying around the goal of understanding understand how the microbiome works and how we can leverage it for health and wellbeing.
-Combinding metagenomics, data science, machine learning, structural bioinformatics and a collaborative mindset we want to develop a multi-scale understanding of the microbiome, from genes, through structures, to functions, and therapies.
+We are a young Bioinformatics group rallying around the goal of understanding how the microbiome works and how we can leverage it for health and wellbeing.
+Combining metagenomics, data science, machine learning, structural bioinformatics and a collaborative mindset we want to develop a multi-scale understanding of the microbiome, from genes, through structures, to functions, and therapies.
 We also extensively collaborate with local and international research groups and companies to grow and deliver cutting-edge, open and reproducible research which would serve the community.

 ## Institution